-Well, there is “that” ritual: We have to get into ski boots every time we hit the slopes.
+Needless to say, buckling one’s ski boots isn’t quite like putting on your everyday boots.
 Sometimes, we try to do it the parking lot.
 Or, perhaps in the base lodge.
 But, it has to be done.
-Trusted outdoor retailer REI has some guidelines on how to buckle those boots correctly so you can have a nice, pain-free day on the ski slopes.
+Trusted outdoor retailer REI has some guidelines on how to buckle those ski boots correctly so you can have a nice, pain-free day on the ski slopes.

 Here are their steps to comfort: